 I quickly looked around to see if anyone was watching.
-At 16, this shock would also turn into embarrassment if anyone saw what happened.
+At 16 years old this shock would also turn into embarrassment if anyone saw what happened.

 No one was looking or at least no one I could see.

-I removed myself from the bike and escorted it home by foot just two blocks away.
+I dismounted the bike and escorted it home by foot just two blocks away.

 You can get a good chuckle today thinking about what was once embarrassing.
-At a young age you’re building a reputation and don’t want anyone laughing at the mistakes you make as you mature.
+At a young age you’re building a reputation and don’t want anyone laughing at the mistakes you make.

 Today, when mistakes happen and it hasn’t harmed anything or anyone, who cares?
 You might feel blood rush through your face, but remember that in the grand scheme of things, it’s no big deal – really!

 Famous and well-paid people make huge mistakes in front of millions of people.
-Consider sports stars who miss seemingly-easy putts during golf tournaments or football players who allow the ball to slip through their fingers.
+Consider golf pros who miss seemingly-easy putts during tournaments or football players who allow the ball to slip through their fingers.
 Such occurrences can cost them lots of money, and they know it.
 Still, they’re prepared to take that chance.
-That’s how you want to approach life.
+To me, that’s a wonderful way to approach life.

 You probably don’t have millions of dollars tied up in tripping on a sidewalk or dropping a bag of groceries.
 It’s an inconvenience but not something that cannot be fixed or recovered.

-Think about all of the things you’ve accomplished and situations you’ve handled.
-Mastering every one of those triumphs allows you to throw embarrassment out the window.
-It’s an emotion you can dismiss, for good.
+Think about all the things you’ve accomplished and situations you’ve handled.
+Mastering every one of those triumphs is why embarrassment is an emotion you can discard.
+It’s a feeling you can dismiss for good.